Ice Twisters: Plot

 Charlie, Joanne and Damon travel back to their experiment site, where they meet up with Gary and Phil.
 Charlie comes up with a theory of how the UAVs are causing the storms, and Damon tells Joanne Frank has not aborted the experiment.
 Angrily, Joanne phones Frank to warn him, but Frank rejects her calls.
 As Eric and Ashley leave town, a tornado forms.
 Nora's car is hit by a train locomotive sucked up by the storm.
 After the tornado disappears, Eric and Ashley walk back to town.
 At the experiment site, another tornado hits.
 The group flee but Phil is killed.
 They go to a nearby hotel where they discover Frank has blocked them from deactivating the UAVs.
 Eric and Ashley break into a building where they decide to change their presentation to the freak weather after Eric caught it on camera.

 The group come across wreckage where they discover Nora's body.
 A furious Joanne blames Damon for not making Frank finish the experiment.
 As Charlie mourns Nora's death, another storm hits, forcing the group to flee.
-After a plane that Frank sent into the sky crashes, he wishes to deactivate the UAVs; however, Bill (Dion Johnstone) informs him they are not responding.
+After a plane that Frank sent into the sky crashes, he wishes to deactivate the UAVs; however, Bill informs him they are not responding.
 The group travel to the same building Eric and Ashley are at, and Gary begins to try and deactivate the UAVs.
 They realize the storms will reach populated areas very soon and warn Frank, who allows the UAVs to be destroyed.
 However, the storm continues to grow despite the UAVs having been destroyed.
 While Eric and Ashley send out signals to warn people, Charlie, Joanne and Damon rush to the university to use its satellite to punch a hole in the ozone layer to extinguish the storms, while the ice twister strikes Portland.
 While arriving, Damon is killed by large hailstones.
 Meanwhile, Gary manages to connect to a satellite in space.
 The plan works and the storms are extinguished.